NLnetLabs/routinator/source/installation.rst

    .. tab:: RPM Packages

-       Assuming you have a machine running a recent RHEL or CentOS distribution on an amd64/x86_64 architecture, you can install Routinator from our `software package repository <https://packages.nlnetlabs.nl>`_.
+       Assuming you have a machine with an amd64/x86_64 architecture running a recent RHEL or CentOS distribution, you can install Routinator from our `software package repository <https://packages.nlnetlabs.nl>`_.
 To use
        this repository create a file named
        :file:`/etc/yum.repos.d/nlnetlabs.repo`.